 WardsIntelligence: "August sales sank to a 13.1 million-unit seasonally adjusted annual rate, continuing a downturn that began after May peaked at an 18.3-million annualized rate.
 It's a 14% drop from July's revised 14.6 million-unit SAAR and well below like-2020's pandemic-influenced 15.2 million.
 Except for Covid-19-impacted results in 2020, it was the lowest monthly SAAR since 13.0 million units in September 2011. . . .
 The year-to-date SAAR through August is 16.1 million units, well above 8-month 2020's 13.5 million.
-However, with the magnitude of the global microchip shortage not expected to improve much over the rest of the year, the to-date SAAR is expected to continue a downward trend over the final four months of the year."
-19
+However, with the magnitude of the global microchip shortage not expected to improve much over the rest of the year, the to-date SAAR is expected to continue a downward trend over the final four months of the year."20

-Average Transaction Price (Updated 9/2)
+Average Transaction Price (Updated 9/30)

 J.D.
-Power20: "For August 2021, average transaction prices are expected reach an all-time high of \$41,378, and the first time above the \$41,000 level.
-For context, average transaction prices are trending to be over 16% higher in August 2021 than they were in August 2020.
-This is partially due to the continued retraction in manufacturer incentives.
-The average manufacturer incentive per vehicle is on pace to be \$1,823, a decrease of \$2,132 from a year ago and the lowest amount on record for the month of August.
-Expressed as a percentage of the average vehicle MSRP, incentives for August 2021 are trending toward a record low of 4.3%, down nearly 5.3 percentage points from a year ago and the second consecutive month below 5%.
+Power21: "In September 2021, average transaction prices are expected reach an all-time high of \$42,802, the fourth consecutive month over \$40,000.
+For context, average transaction prices are trending to be 18.6% higher in September 2021 than they were in September 2020 when prices broke the \$36,000 level for the first time ever.
+This is partially due to continued compression of manufacturer incentives.
+The average manufacturer incentive per vehicle is on pace to be \$1,755, a decrease of \$2,037 from a year ago and the lowest amount on record.
+Expressed as a percentage of the average vehicle MSRP, incentives for September 2021 are trending toward a record low of 4.0%, down nearly 5.2 percentage points from a year ago. . . .
+Despite retail volumes in September being down significantly, the higher prices mean that consumers are on track to spend \$38.0 billion on new vehicles this month, the fourth highest on record for the month of September."